-Service Design or Design Thinking is often linked with terms, such as innovation (process), change, and improvement.
-How can Service Design Thinking be integrated in an organization as a mean of change?
+Service design, or design thinking, is often linked with terms, such as innovation (process), change, and improvement.
+But what exactly is it?
+What tools are there?
+And how can service design thinking be integrated in an organization as a means of change?

 Most people make the mistake of thinking design is what it looks like.
 People think it’s this veneer — that the designers are handed this box and told, ‘Make it look good!’
 That’s not what we think design is.
 It’s not just what it looks like and feels like.
 Design is how it works.

+There are many definitions of service design.
+However, one great advantage of this approach is that there is not yet a commonly agreed definition.
+Just like design in general, service design is constantly evolving.
+This allows it to adapt to various use cases and seamlessly integrate with like-minded approaches such as “lean” or “agile” – be it in management, in software development, or many other fields.
 Different agencies, organizations and countries use different labels for more or less the same thing.
-We don’t care if you call what we’re doing Service Design, Design Thinking, Experience Design, UX or CX Design, to name but a few.
-Instead of building up new silos what design is and what now, we should focus on breaking down silos within organizations.
-In this article, we’ll call if service design, but please change the words against whatever you like…
+We don’t care if you call what we’re doing service design, design thinking, experience design, UX or CX design, to name but a few.
+Instead of building up new silos what design is and what not, we should focus on breaking down silos within organizations.
+In this article, we’ll call it service design, but please change the words against whatever you like…

 Imagine the process of designing by the example of a car.
 It might start with market research to discover what kind of car potential customers would prefer.
 Obviously, if there is a market for a product, it is worth designing.
 Based on these explorations, designers start creating ideas and the first design concept is born.
 Prototypes are built and tested in terms of usability, functionality, cost, market response and so on.
-Only if these test remain positive, the new car will be produced and launched.
-Mistakes during this process will lead to enormous costs or even reputational damage.
+Only if these tests remain positive, the new car will be produced and launched.
+Mistakes during this process will lead to enormous costs or even reputational damage – the later problems are discovered, the more expensive they are.
 As this simple example illustrates, a well-thought-out approach to the design of a new precepts is crucial for it’s lasting success!

 Although service design is a user-centered (or customer-centered, human-centered) process that often claims to start with the customer and puts them at the centre of its process, service design seldom starts with the customer.
 The first step is to learn the culture, structure and goals of the company that provides a service.
 As part of this first step, it is also important to challenge the initial briefing, the design challenge a team received.
 Often the problem a team is asked to solve is only a symptom and not the real cause that should be solved.

 Collecting empirical data is a step in the right direction.
 Service design uses lots of different methods and tools to explore and understand the behavior of all people involved.
-Especially ethnographic approaches haven been adopted as one of the most commonly research approaches in service design.
-Exploration also includes to visualize the findings and to make sense of the collected data.
-Visualizing data as personas, journey maps, stakeholder maps, etc. helps a team to simplify complex processes and makes it easier to understand wich problems should be actually tackled.
+Especially ethnographic approaches have been adopted as one of the most common research approaches in service design.
+Research also includes visualizing the findings and making sense of the collected data.
+Visualizing data in form of personas, customer journey maps, stakeholder maps, etc. helps a team to simplify complex processes and makes it easier to understand which problems should actually be tackled.

-In order to achieve sustainable solutions, it is crucial to include all main stakeholders and work with teams that include customers, employees and management, as well as engineers and designers.
-The main aim is to work in a co-creative manner.
+In order to achieve sustainable solutions, it is crucial to include all main stakeholders and work with teams that include customers, employees and management, as well as engineers and designers through a co-creative approach.

-Keep in mind, that Service design isn’t about avoiding mistakes, it’s about exploring as many ideas as possible, identifying problems as early as possible in order to learn from them.
+Keep in mind, that service design isn’t about avoiding mistakes, it’s about understanding problems and needs, exploring as many ideas as possible, identifying challenges as early as possible in order to learn from them.
 Prototyping ideas very early in the process in a fast and open way is much better than just discussing ideas.

-This stage is about iterative prototyping and testing many different ideas and concepts.
-It is rather straightforward to test physical products, but when it comes to testing intangible services or whole systems of products and services, you cannot simply but a service on a table and ask customers what they think about it.
+Prototyping is about iterative testing and improving different ideas and concepts.
+It is rather straightforward to test physical products, but when it comes to testing intangible services or whole systems of products and services, you cannot simply put a service on a table and ask customers what they think about it.
 Even using feedback methods such as surveys or interviews come with strong biases.
 Customers need a good mental picture of the future service concept.
-Generating such a vision of a service concept in the mind of customers is the task at this stage.
+Generating such a vision of a service concept in the mind of customers is the task during this activity.

 In this context, we need to consider the emotional aspects of a service.
 Videos, photos, storyboards etc. help to generate the necessary emotional engagement but still lack meaningful user interaction.